Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 - SHA-1 Thumbprint of new CA: 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4
 - SHA-1 Thumprint of Existing CA: 626d44e704d1ceabe3bf0d53397464ac8080142c

-## Impact

-- One or more nodes to stop participating in cluster or for entire cluster to stop functioning
-- May be unable to connect to cluster via SFX or Portal
-- Cluster may show unreachable from Azure portal and you may not be able to deploy upgrades
-- May not be able to deploy application upgrades
+Since the two CA certificates are using the same signing key, either can be resolved as the intermediate upon building the certificate chain of the cluster certificate; if the declaration specifies only one of the issuer thumbprints, and the actual chain includes the other one, validation will fail.
+As a consequence, in-cluster or cluster-to-RP calls will fail with an authentication error.
+On Windows, CryptoAPI will favor the most recently issued CA certificates from multiple matches; given that this CA was recently introduced, its thumbprint will not be listed on the cluster certificate declaration, and so the likelihood of failure is high.

 ## Mitigation
+Action is needed for clusters which meet the description in the Affects section, whether or not the symptoms have been observed, as follows:

-If the cluster meets the description in Affects, but none of the symptoms have been observed.
-Action is needed.
-Please run a cluster upgrade as soon as possible to add the new certificate issuer thumbprint:
+If the cluster does not show the symptoms: pease run a cluster upgrade as soon as possible to add the new certificate issuer thumbprint:

 "1fb86b1168ec743154062e8c9cc5b171a4b7ccb4" -> "1fb86b1168ec743154062e8c9cc5b171a4b7ccb4,626d44e704d1ceabe3bf0d53397464ac8080142c" (and including any other pre-existing TPs)